Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 465 should be much faster than the GeForce 9800 GTX in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 465 is 46% faster than the GeForce 9800 GTX in general, because of its higher bandwidth. (explain)

-Texel RateThe GeForce 9800 GTX is a lot (approximately 62%) better at AF than the GeForce GTX 465. (explain)
+Texel RateThe GeForce 9800 GTX is a lot (more or less 62%) better at texture filtering than the GeForce GTX 465. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 465 is superior to the GeForce 9800 GTX, by a large margin. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 465 is a better choice, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison